shenghaoyang/CE4171/README.md

     Podman can also be used to run this container.

-6. Interact with the server using the client application (Android).
+2. Interact with the server using the client application (Android) or the command line test application.

 ### Building your own container